ccli8/NuMaker-mbed-docs/Keil/BUILD_ARMCC_DEBUG_KEIL.md

-# Build with ARMCC and debug with Keil uVision
+# Build with Mbed CLI ARM/ARMC6 and debug with Keil uVision

-This is a simple guide for how to build with ARMCC toolchain and debug with Keil uVision IDE.
+This is a simple guide for how to build with Mbed CLI `ARM`/`ARMC6` toolchain and debug with Keil uVision IDE.

-At first glance, this is unnecessary because mbed tool already supports **Export Keil Project**.
-But it is still useful because:
+The trick comes mainly from the [page](http://www.keil.com/support/docs/2310.htm) and some complements are added for Mbed program development.

+Though [Export Keil uVision project](https://os.mbed.com/docs/mbed-os/v5.15/tutorials/keil-uvision.html) can achieve more complete development/debugging purpose, this approach can be preferred in the following conditions:

-1. Sometimes a bug can only re-produce with the original executable built by mbed CLI.
+1. Sometimes a bug can only re-produce with the original executable built by Mbed CLI.
 An executable built from exported Keil project cannot re-produce the bug.
-1. Building with mbed CLI can take much less time than building the exported Keil project in Keil uVision IDE.
+1. Building with Mbed CLI can take much less time than building the exported Keil project in Keil uVision IDE.

-The trick comes mainly from the [page](http://www.keil.com/support/docs/2310.htm) and some complements are added for mbed development.

 The *NuMaker-PFM-NUC472* board (*NUMAKER_PFM_NUC472* target) is taken as an example for explanation.